Exploration of the culture, practices, and philosophy of contemporary and historical Islam through local visits, speakers, and observations.

-Study Moroccan colloquial Arabic through daily lessons emphasizing oral communication skills.
-Learn to write the Arabic alphabet and use your time in Morocco to improve speaking and reading abilities.
+Study Moroccan colloquial Arabic through regular language lessons emphasizing oral communication skills.
+Learn to write the Arabic alphabet and get a short introduction to one of the indigenous dialects.

-Work with local associations to identify and carry out a service project with a rural school, cooperatives, and/or youth groups.
+Work with local associations to identify and carry out learning service experience with a rural school, cooperatives, and/or youth groups.

 Travel by bus, collective taxi, and van travel through the Moroccan landscape.
 Experience an extended trek and camping in remote areas in High Atlas mountain villages.

 Spend multiple days trekking in the beautiful and rarely visited High Atlas Mountains; either in the remote nomadic region of the Imilchil Lakes or in traverse of the M'Goun Massif in the central High Atlas mountains.